nswerner/handmade/NOTES.md

 -COMPLETE- USERS CONTROLLER - SHOW IS BREAKING PRODUCTS PAGE
-    -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT -COMPLETE- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
+    -SOLN- ADD LOADING TO STATE THAT RENDERS/ACCESSES NOTHING UNTIL DATA IS PRESENT -COMPLETE- Product ID and Cart Item ID indexed so add item twice kicks errors right now, need to UPDATE instead of POST -COMPLETE- Editing a Review does not remove the review from this.reviews, and thus renders underneath the form -OPEN- Error handing on the session form doesn't activate a red focus/active on the trouble element -OPEN- ?
 DEVELOP FULLSIZE PICTURE MODAL ?
 -OPEN- ProductShow component will need revisiting after Review/Shopping Cart components are created